Inginex/golangTraining/00_Hands-on-exercises/README.md

 Print out the remainder (modulus) which is found for each number between 10 and 100 when it is divided by 4.

 ###### Hands-on exercise #6
-Create a program that shows the “if statement” in action.
+Create a program that shows the ï¿½if statementï¿½ in action.

 ###### Hands-on exercise #7
-Building on the previous hands-on exercise, create a program that uses “else if” and “else”.
+Building on the previous hands-on exercise, create a program that uses ï¿½else ifï¿½ and ï¿½elseï¿½.

 ###### Hands-on exercise #8
 Create a program that uses a switch statement with no switch expression specified.

 ###### Hands-on exercise #9
-Create a program that uses a switch statement with the switch expression specified as a variable of TYPE string with the IDENTIFIER “favSport”.
+Create a program that uses a switch statement with the switch expression specified as a variable of TYPE string with the IDENTIFIER ï¿½favSportï¿½.

 ###### Hands-on exercise #10
 Write down what these print: